Dual Credits and SCWI

 The School College Work Initiative (SCWI) at Loyalist College offers a variety of Dual Credit courses for high school students to experience college and explore career pathways.

-Dual Credits are a great way for high school students to find out about the various careers that are linked to their areas of interest.
+Dual Credits are a great way for high school students to find out about the various pathways that are linked to their areas of interest.

 For instance: